uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ## Add product

-When a product is added in the setup wizard table `rhncontentsource` is populated according to the authentication mechanism defined in table `susesccrepositoryauth`.
+When a product is added the table `rhncontentsource` is populated according to the authentication mechanism defined in table `susesccrepositoryauth`.
 The url saved to `rhncontentsource` depends on the authentication method in use.

 For the new `cloudrmt` authentication method the url should be composed as:
 - Concatenation of base URL from `suseCredentials` with the url path from `susesccrepository`